nurullah489/PIA_ONPREM/README.md

 llama-3.2-3b-instruct-q4_k_m.gguf
 Embedding Model
 nomic-embed-text-v1.5.Q5_K_M.gguf

 Data Preparation

 1. Collect Web Data
 Run the scraper to collect raw data for the vector database.

 python src/tools/scraper.py
 2. Add Local Documents

 Place all .txt and .pdf files inside:
 PIA_ONPREM/data/raw_docs/

 3. Populate the Vector Database
 Run the ingestion script to process documents and populate the vector database.

 python src/tools/ingest.py

 Run the Application

-Start the assistant application:

 python src/app.py

 Web Interface

-The project also includes a simple frontend interface:
+The project also includes a simple frontend interface: web/index.html

-web/index.html

 You can open this file directly in your browser if needed.

 Notes